mattvenn/earth-to-mars/docs/missions.md

 In this mission, you'll use the camera to find somewhere dark, then drive somewhere light to charge your batteries.

 You already know how to take a photo, this code shows how to process the image to get a value between completely dark (0) and completely white (255).
+It also adds to your knowledge about `conditionals`.

 ~~~ { .python .numberLines }
 import mission